 Adding meditation to your GRE study sessions is simple.
 Stop, Breathe, Think’s College Collection — designed to help tame stress, strengthen focus, and navigate the ups and downs of student life — is a perfect tool for you, the soon-to-be graduate student, as well.
 With Stop, Breathe, Think, you can choose a meditation on a particular topic, ranging in length from 1-10+ minutes, to help you be and feel your best as you study for the GRE.

 Price: Free, or $9.99/month for Premium access

 Recap: Stop, Breathe, Think can help you do just that — stop, breathe, and think — as you get ready to take the GRE.
 Their student-focused meditations in particular are ideal as you seek to relieve stress, strengthen focus, and stay on track as you work hard towards your goals.

 Everyone learns differently so we included a wide variety of courses, books, apps, websites, and options to help you master the GRE exam.
-If you’re searching for colleges to apply to with your soon-to-improve GRE score, be sure to check out our 100 Best Online Colleges page for a current list of top online schools.
+If you’re searching for colleges to apply to with your soon-to-improve GRE score, be sure to check out our 50 Best Online Colleges for 2019.